J0F3/cPowerPlan/README.md

 * **PowerPlan**: Specifies the name of the power plan to set.
 Possible values are: {Balanced | High performance | Power saver}.
 Required.

 # Versions
+1.0.1.1

+* Removed dependency of power plan name in Get-TargetResource.
+So the resouce should work independently of the OS language.

 1.0.1.0

 * Rewirtten for compatibility with core and nano server